Suppression of shear ionic motions in bismuth by coupling with large-amplitude internal displacement: Results

+The saturation of $A_{C}$ at $F_\text{inc}>20$\,mJ/cm$^2$ may be interpreted as the saturation of linear optical absorption, which is mainly responsible to the early time response of the single-color TR signals.
+To assess the possibility we estimate the carrier density in the following.
+At $t=0$ the photoexcited carrier density $N$ should have a depth distribution described by an exponential function of the distance from the surface $z$: $N(t=0, z)=N_0\exp(-\alpha z)$.
+A recent TR study on thin ($\ll1\,\mu$m) Bi films reported that the depth distribution becomes homogenized within 150 fs and its density at the surface reduces to 1/3 - 1/5 depending on the film thickness \cite{Thiemann2022}.
+Such ultrafast homogenization of photocarriers would be less likely in the bulk crystal, and for simplicity we assume the incident pump light with photon energy $h\omega$=1.53 eV to be absorbed uniformly and completely within the optical penetration depth $1/\alpha=14.7$\,nm:

+which would give an upper limit to the carrier density at the surface.
+As for the reflectivity at 11\,K we tentatively estimate $R=0.95$ by extrapolating the reflectivity reported for higher temperatures \cite{Cardona1964, Kubota2023}.
+The absorbed fluence $F_\text{abs}\equiv(1-R)F_\text{inc}$ obtained by using this reflectivity value is plotted on the top axes of Figs.~\ref{FEg}(c-g), \ref{Fnon}(c) and \ref{FA1g}(b-f).
+This choice is justified by the quantitative agreement of the fluence-dependence of the $A_{1g}$ frequency with that reported for a 197-nm thick Bi film at room temperature \cite{Thiemann2022}.
+At $F_\text{inc}=20$\,mJ/cm$^2$, at which $A_{C}$ reaches a saturation, we would obtain $N=2.8\times10^{21}$\,cm$^{-3}$.
+This density would correspond to 2\% of the valence electrons of Bi:

+with 5 being the number of valence electrons per Bi atom, $N_A$, the Avogadro constant, $w=9.747$ g/cm$^3$, the density of Bi, and $M=209$, the atomic number.
+At such a high carrier density the linear absorption would possibly be saturated and lead to a saturation of $A_C$.

-At long ($\gg10$\,ps) time delays we can roughly estimate the rise in the lattice temperature $T_l$ from the asymptotic value $A_{th}$, which is plotted as a function of fluence with open symbols in Fig.~\ref{Fnon}(c).
-By adopting the temperature-dependence of the reflectivity in Ref.~\onlinecite{Wu2007}, $\partial(\Delta R/R)/\partial T=-8\times10^{-5}$ K$^{-1}$, the temperature rise at long time delays can be estimated to be $<1$ and $\sim$35 K for the lowest and highest fluence examined, respectively.
+At long time delays ($t\gg10$\,ps) we can obtain the baseline $A_{th}$ by fitting the TR signals to Eq.~(\ref{Eq7}) and estimate the equilibrium lattice temperature using Eq.~(\ref{temp}). $A_{th}$ increases almost linearly up to $F_\text{inc}=20$\,mJ/cm$^2$ and then turns to a steeper increase with fluence, as plotted with open symbols in Fig.~\ref{Fnon}(c).
+At the maximum fluence examined, the lattice temperature rise is estimated to be $\Delta T_l\simeq35$\,K.